iammehrabalam/Clients-chat-command-based-Multicast-Unicast-and-broadcast-/README.md

 #Clients chat (command based Multicast,Unicast and broadcast)

-This is a simple command based chatting program amoung client(s)
+This is a simple command based chatting program among client(s)

 ##How to use